CogComp/perspectroscope/README.md

 [Here](README_elastic.md) is a brief instruction on how to use elasticsearch and how to index json files.

+ - Google Analysis are done using the following app: https://pypi.org/project/django-google-analytics-app/

 ### Learned models

 Download the trained model files from [this link](https://drive.google.com/drive/folders/1B0XAWxn7xOsn1bRYCbZcSzh2HiABkx6p?usp=sharing) and put them under `data/model/` (for instance, `data/model/relevance/perspectrum_relevance_lr2e-05_bs32_epoch-0.pth`).

 ## Citation